hypar-io/IFC-gen/README.md

 # IFC-gen

 IFC-gen is a set of tools for generating an IFC library for use in the language of your choice.
 The code generator uses [ANTLR](http://www.antlr.org) to parse the `Express.g4` grammar file and generate a parser.
 The parser is capable of reading the IFC object model as described in EXPRESS format in `IFC4.exp`.
-Each language target then implements an `ExpressListener`, whose methods are used to generate the code.
+Each language target then implements an `ExpressListener`, whose methods are used to generate the code for the desired language.
+In addition, IFC-gen uses the STEP grammar described in `STEP.g4` to generate a STEP parser whose generated files are output in the target language directory.

-Source files for each language target can be found in the directory corresponding to the language's name.
-For example, the source code for the C# IFC library generator can be found in the `/csharp` folder.
+Source files for each target language can be found in the directory corresponding to the language's name.
+For example, the source code for the C# IFC library generator can be found in the `/lang/csharp` folder.

 For per-language build instruction, please see the language folder's `README`.